 Suspect arrested in the killing of a woman who was set on fire on a NYC subway car

+“Our officers in District Two stopped that train in Herald Square, and (were) able to keep the doors closed, walk the train and place this very dangerous individual in custody,” NYPD Chief of Transit Joseph Gulotta said at the news conference.

+The 34th Street–Herald Square station in bustling midtown Manhattan is next to the Macy’s department store that was featured in the 1947 film “Miracle on 34th Street.”

-Officers located and arrested the suspect on another train in midtown Manhattan, without incident.
-He was found with a lighter in his pocket, the commissioner said.
+The suspect was found with a lighter in his pocket, the commissioner said.

 Crime Stoppers offered up to $10,000 for information about the suspect.